 Breast cancers that are found because they are causing symptoms tend to be larger and are more likely to have already spread beyond the breast.
 In contrast, breast cancers found during screening exams are more likely to be smaller and still confined to the breast.
 The size of a breast cancer and how far it has spread are some of the most important factors in predicting the prognosis (outlook) of a woman with this disease.

 Scheduling your annual mammogram

-Community Westview Breast Center is located on the first floor (just off the lobby) of Community Healthplex Sports Club at 3660 Guion Road, Indianapolis, Indiana.
+Community Westview Breast Center is located on the first floor (just off the lobby) of Community Healthplex at 3660 Guion Road, Indianapolis, Indiana.
 You can contact the center directly to schedule your patients’ mammogram at 317-920-4400.
 Remember, breast cancer can be diagnosed at an early stage when it can be treated most successfully.